 Time intervals of the day corresponding to A, B and C zones are set on the second screen with settings (Fig. 35).
 Colours of time intervals on the second screen match the colours of billing rates on the first screen.
-In the simpler variant, the same zone settings are valid for all days of the week
+In the simpler variant, the same zone settings are valid for all days of the week (only the set marked with icon $\mathbf{1}^{(3)}$).
+If you need to configure other time intervals for the selected

-(only the set marked with icon $\mathbf{1}^{(2)}$).
+(only the set marked with icon I).
 If you need to configure other time intervals for the selected days (e.g. for Saturdays and Sundays), then click the selection box at the bottom left of the window

-- the second set of time intervals is unlocked - it is marked with icon \mathbf{z}^{9} .
+- the second set of time intervals is unlocked - it is marked with icon \mathbf{z}^{2} .
 Select weekdays for the second set by clicking the selection boxes for desired week days.